abdirashidexe/centroid-finder/notes.md

 distance formula.
 Target (the notepads/salamander) pixels(total image)

 this class also returns an array that will determine whether it will be converted to black or white.

+DfsBinaryGroupFinder purpose:
+This class has a method findConnectedGroups() that gets a binary image array and runs a dfs through it to find the connected groups of 1s.
+It will be using the Group record.